zeruhur/plerion/_build/md/plerion.md

 [back to index](#index)

 # Worlds & Systems
-The Five Galaxies are so exterminated that even within Charted Space not all systems are mapped.
+The enormous expanses that access to oddspace has made traversable have generated the need to map the vastness of the Five Galaxies.
 This chapter will provide the fundamentals for managing the geography of space and generating star systems.

 ## Space Geography

-The enormous expanses that access to oddspace has made traversable have generated the need to map the vastness of the Five Galaxies.
 Normal space is subdivided into 10pc-sided cubes, called sub-sectors.

 Below is the conventional scale in which the Charted Space is subdivided: